geoign/xyppy/README.md

 f.ikegami at gmail.com or @geoign @fikgm in Twitter

 ----------------------------------------------------------
-There are numerous tools to create a topographic grid file from scatter xyz points (e.g. xyz2grd in GMT).
+There are numerous tools for creating grid data from scattered topographical xyz points (e.g. xyz2grd in GMT).
 However, they are usually designed for Megabytes of such data, which can be fit well within the memory. xyppy allows to make a grid file from gigabytes or even terabytes of data.
-This is the main purpose for of the development.
+This is the main purpose of the development.

 Creating a grid is not the only function of the xyppy. xyppy is primarily develped for marine geologits and geophysicists, which are often required to struggle with the bathymetry data like the followings:
-1. Multiple overlapping data with different quality
+1. Multiple overlapping data with different quality and irregular shape
 2. Bad grid data with a lot of blank nodes
 3. ASCII data with unknown size or extent